 Written requests can be faxed to the Admissions and Records office at 865-539-7689 or mailed toAdmissions and Records Office

 P.O.
 Box 22990

 Printable Transcript Request Form (PDF)

 Email requests are possible IF the student can scan a SIGNED release and attach the release to the email.
 Student signature is required!
-Send to Delores Williams. **Transcripts can only be faxed or mailed, electronic copies are not available.**
+Send to email@example.com. **Transcripts can only be faxed or mailed, electronic copies are not available.**

-Student name changes must be made in writing to the Admissions and Records Office with appropriate legal documentation which may include one of the following: a new driver’s license, social security card, court ordered name change, marriage certificate/divorce decree, valid passport, or resident alien papers.
+Student name changes must be made in writing to the Admissions and Records Office with appropriate legal documentation.
+Two pieces of documentation are required (no exceptions): a valid Social Security Card with the new name and one of the following: a new driver's license, court ordered name change, marriage certificate/divorce decree, valid passport, or resident alien papers.